MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-kms.md

 You don't have to do anything else to enable activation of Office by KMS.
 KMS clients can locate a KMS host computer automatically by querying DNS for service (SRV) resource records (RRs) that publish the KMS service.
 For more information, see [How DNS is used to find a KMS host computer](configure-dns-to-activate-office-by-using-kms.md#how-dns-is-used-to-find-a-kms-host-computer).

 If the network environment does not use SRV RRs, you can manually assign a KMS client to use a specific KMS host computer by configuring the HKEY_LOCAL_MACHINE\\Software\\Microsoft\\OfficeSoftwareProtectionPlatform registry key on the KMS client.
 The KMS host computer name is specified by KeyManagementServiceName (REG_SZ), and the port is specified by KeyManagementServicePort (REG_SZ).
 The default port is 1688.
-These registry keys can also be set through by using ospp.vbs script.
+These registry keys can also be set by using ospp.vbs script.
 For more information about the ospp.vbs script, see [Tools to manage volume activation of Office](tools-to-manage-volume-activation-of-office.md).

-<a name="KMSClientCacheOnOff"> </a>

 ## Configure KMS host caching

 You can configure whether or not the last used KMS host computer is saved to the cache on the KMS client.
 If the KMS host computer is not cached, the KMS client will query DNS every time that activation is attempted.
 This means that the priority and weight parameters set for KMS host computers will be honored.
 If the KMS host computer is cached, the KMS client won't query DNS and instead will attempt to contact the cached KMS host computer that last resulted in successful activation.